10 Idea Generation Activities for Better Ideas

 Divide your group up into pairs.
 Give every group a pencil or project an image of a pencil.
 Prompt everyone to come up with as many questions as they can about this pencil in 30 seconds.
 Try for at least 10 questions—the crazier, the better.
 Now share back with the larger group.

-This activity is a lesson in curiosity.
+This idea activity is a lesson in curiosity.
 “Curiosity and creativity are like good friends,” Brendan says.
 “They're around each other a lot.”
 We can spark curiosity by asking more questions.

 List It Out